nikita-kazakov/nikita-kazakov.github.io/_posts/2022-06-05-maintain-mental-health-newborn.md

 I found [online communities where parents shared their experiences](parenting-online-communities).
 The good, the bad, and the ugly.
 The uglier it got, the better I felt about how fortunate I was.
 These stories let me know I wasn't the only one going through tough times.

 Reading stories about the experiences of others on Reddit kept me sane and I highly recommend it when you're doing through a tough time.

+# Keep a daily journal

+Your memory will turn to mush with a newborn.
+The first few weeks, you'll struggle to recall the previous day.
+Journaling was like my personal therapist.
+I expressed depression, anger, despair, misery, gratitude, and hope --- not at the same time.

+Journaling made me realize how much I was struggling the first month.
+That's when I made changes to prioritize sleep as much as possible and to sacrifice former priorities.
+Things got better.
+Had I not journaled, I wouldn't have recognized my struggles and would have continued down a dark path into depression.

+Keep it simple --- create a google doc and make a new header for each day you journal.
+Keep it private so that you can express anything you want.